 - Add approximately 2 1/2 cups fresh squeezed orange juice (I cheated and bought the fresh squeezed oj at the store instead of juicing my own)

-- Add 1/2 tsp powdered culture starter (or 2 tbsp whey)
+- Add 1/2 tsp culture starter (or 2 tbsp whey) and pinch of salt

 - Fill with approximately 1 cup room temperature filtered water, leaving 1 inch or so of headspace.